-Thanks to the weight and rigidity of the components, a DATRON has excellent acceleration capabilities that often out-perform the competition.
+Thanks to the weight and rigidity of the components, a DATRON has excellent acceleration capabilities that often outperform the competition.
 While not impossible for a large, heavy VMC to achieve similar speeds, it subsequently requires much larger motors, more frequent maintenance, and much higher amounts of electrical energy.
-In the end, a DATRON is designed around the sort of parts it mills best, and thus, does not need to be so vastly over-built.
+In the end, a DATRON is designed around the sort of parts it mills best, and thus, does not need to be so vastly overbuilt.

 It’s Made From The Right Materials

-Another key design decision that helps make our machines as rigid as possible is the use of polymer concrete for the table/portal casting.
+Another key design decision that helps make DATRON milling machines as rigid as possible is the use of polymer concrete for the table/portal casting.
 In the VMC industry, the use of cast iron for the frame material is common.
 It makes sense, after all, since cast iron is heavy and relatively thermally stable.
 However, cast iron has a bit of a disadvantage when it comes to vibration damping.
-Vibration damping is essentially the materials ability to absorb vibration energy instead of transferring the oscillation throughout the structure.
+Vibration damping is essentially the material’s ability to absorb vibration energy instead of transferring the oscillation throughout the structure.
 Polymer concrete (sometimes referred to as epoxy granite) is far better at absorbing vibration than cast iron or other common base materials.

 A good analogy for this is to think of a cymbal on a drum set.
-The reason it is made from bronze alloys is because of their poor ability to absorb vibrations – thus, they resonate when you hit them.
+The reason it’s made from bronze alloys is because of their poor ability to absorb vibrations – thus, they resonate when you hit them.
 On a drum set, that’s great, but on a CNC machine, it’s terrible.
 Excessive vibration can lead to poor surface finish, inaccuracy of the part, and diminished lifetime of machine components.
 To overcome this issue on a traditional VMC using a cast iron frame, you must rely on adding more mass to counteract the vibration.
-However, with DATRON, the core structure is reinforced with polymer concrete – adding considerable weight while also having superior vibration damping properties.
+However, with DATRON, the core structure is reinforced with polymer concrete – adding considerable weight while also having superior vibration-damping properties.

-Using High Speed Machining Strategies
+Using High-Speed Machining Strategies

 One of the important reasons why a DATRON can be built this way comes down to how you use it.
 On a traditional machine, low RPM, high torque spindles are commonplace, and the immense cutting forces that are created require a hefty machine to handle the vibration and stresses.
 DATRON is inherently different from the start – since the machines are focused on specific parts and materials, the spindle choice can be tailored far more suitably, and that changes everything.

 The slowest DATRON spindle has a maximum speed of 30,000 RPM, with others going as high as 60,000 RPM.
 The reasoning behind this is clear – a focus on small cutting tools.
 Since tools never exceed 1 inch in diameter, the need for low speed and high torque is just not necessary.
 The smaller a cutting tool gets, the faster you will need to spin it to be efficient.
 This is another place where a DATRON will make considerable strides over a traditional VMC: when tools are under 1/4”, efficiency starts to taper off quickly.
-That is also why DATRON develops our own line of cutting tools – to be even more efficient and productive with a high speed spindle.
+That is also why DATRON develops their own line of cutting tools – to be even more efficient and productive with a high-speed spindle.